Hollywood (graphics chip): Hardware capabilities

-Note: ^ denotes speculation: using confirmed AMD GameCube data x 1.5, a crude but likely accurate way of calculating the Wii's results based on clock speeds and identical architecture.
+Note: ^ denotes speculation: using confirmed ATI GameCube data x 1.5, a crude but likely accurate way of calculating the Wii's results based on clock speeds and identical architecture.

 Texture Environment Unit

 The Texture Environment Unit (TEV) is a unique piece of hardware exclusive to the GameCube and Wii.
 The Wii inherited the TEV from Flipper, and the TEV is—to use an analogy from Factor 5 director Julian Eggebrecht—"like an elaborate switchboard that makes the wildest combinations of textures and materials possible."

 The TEV pipeline combines up to 8 textures in up to 16 stages at once.
 Each stage can apply a multitude of functions to the texture.
 This was frequently used to simulate pixel shader effects such as bump-mapping, or to perform effects such as cel shading.
 On the GameCube, Factor 5's Star Wars: Rogue Squadron II used the TEV for the targeting computer effect and the simulated volumetric fog.
 In another scenario, Wave Race: Blue Storm used the TEV notably for water distortion (such as refraction) and other water effects.
 The Wii's TEV unit and TEV capabilities are no different from the GameCube's, excluding indirect performance advantages from the faster clock speeds.